 Is Laser Hair Removal Safe?

 Laser hair removal is generally safe in the hands of a trained technician or dermatologist.
-Laser treatment for the skin is FDA-approved, and this is often regarded as the safest and most effective means of long-term hair reduction.
+Laser treatment for the skin is FDA-approved, and this is often regarded as safe.
 These may include redness or swelling, and while they may be minor, they are transitory and usually go away very quickly.
 Be sure to consult with a professional beforehand to address any concerns, especially if you’re having sensitivity issues with your skin.

 The Benefits of Laser Hair Removal